Baltic RECoord – winning sustainability!

 The tools aim to help sports federations and other event organisers to create sustainable sport events.
 The Baltic RECoord project will look into the possibility to adapt these tools and make them available to a wider international audience.

-The first webinar “Sustainability – the big picture – how can the international sports movement get it all into strategic action” was broadcasted on 21st November 2018, and you can watch it here.
+The first online seminar “Sustainability – the big picture – how can the international sports movement get it all into strategic action” was broadcasted on 21st November 2018, and you can watch it here.

 For more information about the project, please contact Charlotte Sundvall.